-The American Language & Culture Program is a four-week course of study at California State University, Sacramento for students wanting to explore American culture and improve their conversational English skills in an immersive, fun and supportive atmosphere.
+The American Language & Culture Program is a flexible program with rolling weekly admission for participants wanting to explore American culture and improve their conversational English skills in an immersive, fun and supportive atmosphere.
 Students will develop their vocabulary, fluency, understanding and usage of idioms, and intercultural competency through classroom activities and weekly field trips centered on different aspects of American culture and life in California.

-- International students age 18-26 interested in conversational English
+International students age 18-26 interested in conversational English and American culture

 Looking at aspects of American life, such as family, education, religion, and government, students will expand their understanding of the values, perspectives, institutions, and traditions that underpin American culture.
 Students will explore how different ethnic and immigrant groups have shaped modern American culture.
 Students will also compare the similarities and differences between American culture and their own.

 Module II: American Food